3.

 Problem 2:

 The figure shows a impeller of a respiratory radial fan with backward curved blades printed on a 3D printer.
 Users of this fan complain about noise.
 Make suggestions to change the geometry of the blades, which should lead to a reduction in fan noise.
-The solution to the problem is shown in Appendix 2.
+The solution of this problem is shown in Appendix 2.

 Defectively designed fan with backward curved blades